David Douillet: Retirement

-Since the end of his sporting career, David Douillet has tried to manage his image as well as possible.
-This image was put to the test when the company Travelsport, a travel agency in which David Douillet was a shareholder, filed for bankruptcy in 1997.
-Victim of a swindle, David Douillet quickly put this embarrassing affair to rest by gaining his fourth world title a few weeks later.
+Since the end of his sporting career, Douillet has tried to manage his image as well as possible.
+This image was put to the test when the company Travelsport, a travel agency in which he was a shareholder, filed for bankruptcy in 1997.
+Victim of a swindle, he quickly put this embarrassing affair to rest by gaining his fourth world title a few weeks later.
 Thanks to his second Olympic title, the Frenchman was able to leverage his heightened popular image into lucrative business deals.
-After a short passage through the television production companies, David Douillet now lends his name to several brands (sporting material, working goods, camp-site or excursion equipment), as well as kimono under the signature DD (mark), and even recently to a judo simulation video game, David Douillet judo.
+After a short passage through the television production companies, Douillet now lends his name to several brands (sporting material, working goods, camp-site or excursion equipment), as well as kimono under the signature DD (mark), and even recently to a judo simulation video game, David Douillet judo.

 On television, after a short passage on French television, he joined Canal+ where he is regularly present as a sporting consultant when international Judo events are broadcast.
 He also participates in the preparation of rebroadcasts of events like the Olympic Games, or the 24 Hours of Le Mans, on premium cable television.
 Moreover, he appears occasionally in commercials.
 While he is currently focusing on the business side of his career, he has not entirely given up on judo: he was named to the management committee of the French federation of judo in 2005.

+Television

+David Douillet took part in Season 12 of the French adaptation of "Dancing with the Stars" where he was teamed up with professional dancer Katrina Patchett.
+Unfortunately, their time on the show was short-lived, as they were both eliminated during the first live episode on September 9, 2022.